federicoviceconti/federicoviceconti_website_code/README.md

 Web: flutter build web -t lib/environment/main.dart

-Current Flutter version used for the build: 2.8.1
+The Flutter version used is aligned with the stable branch of the Flutter framework.